Making Reconstruction FID Predictive of Diffusion Generation FID

-\textbf{Diffusion Models Generate Unseen Samples by Interpolating Training Data} It is straightforward to understand why rFID predicts the sample quality during the refinement phase.
-After all, rFID is equivalent to gFID($0$), and when $t$ is small, gFID($t$) is close to gFID($0$).
-However, the reason why iFID predicts the final sample quality of diffusion model (gFID or gFID($1$)) is less obvious.
-To better understand why iFID is related to the sample quality of diffusion models, we first revisit the training objective of diffusion models.
-Specifically, for a fixed training dataset $z^{(1:M)}$, the score matching objective has a perfect solution known as the empirical score:
+\textbf{Diffusion models generate unseen samples by interpolating training data.} To understand why iFID is related to diffusion sample quality, we first revisit the training objective of diffusion models.
+Specifically, for a fixed training dataset $z^{(1:M)}$, the score matching objective admits a closed-form optimum known as the empirical score. \begin{lemma}[Denoising score matching has an optimal solution {\citep{Song2025SelectiveUI}}] Given the forward diffusion process $z_t=\alpha_t z + \sigma_t\epsilon$ and a training set $\{z^{(1)},\ldots,z^{(M)}\}$, denoising score matching in Eq.~\ref{eq:dsm} has the following empirical optimal solution:

-A well acknowledged result is, when the score estimator $s_\theta(z_t, t)$ matches the empirical score $s_*(z_t, t)$, the diffusion model merely replicates samples from the training dataset \citep{Kamb2024AnAT,Bonnaire2025WhyTraining,Buchanan2025OnTE}.
-Existing literature shows that the generalization ability of diffusion models, or their capacity to generate unseen samples, arises from underfitting \citep{Kadkhodaie2023GeneralizationID,Somepalli2022DiffusionAO,Yoon2023DiffusionMemorize,Buchanan2025OnTE,Song2025SelectiveUI}: When $t$ is large, the learned score deviate significantly from the empirical score due to the limited capacity of the neural network.
-This difference prevents diffusion models from replicating the training dataset.
+\end{lemma} It is well established that when the score estimator $s_\theta(z_t, t)$ matches the empirical optimal score $s_*(z_t, t)$, a diffusion model tends to replicate samples from the training dataset \citep{Kamb2024AnAT,Bonnaire2025WhyTraining,Buchanan2025OnTE}.
+Existing literature suggests that the generalization ability of diffusion models, namely their capacity to generate unseen samples, arises from a mismatch between the learned score and the empirical score \citep{Kadkhodaie2023GeneralizationID,Somepalli2022DiffusionAO,Yoon2023DiffusionMemorize,Buchanan2025OnTE,Song2025SelectiveUI}.

-How are the new samples related to the training dataset?
-Numerous studies have demonstrated that the new samples generated by diffusion models are interpolations and compositions of images from the training dataset \citep{Okawa2023CompositionalAE}.
-Specifically, \citep{Kamb2024AnAT,Somepalli2022DiffusionAO} show that the new samples produced by diffusion models are local combinations of training samples.
-Furthermore, \citep{Aithal2024UnderstandingHI,Deschenaux2024GoingBC,ChandranC2025LaplacianSS} demonstrate that diffusion models interpolate between the modes of the training samples.
+How are newly generated samples related to the training dataset?
+Prior studies suggest that diffusion-generated samples can often be interpreted as interpolations or compositions of training images \citep{Okawa2023CompositionalAE}.
+In particular, \citep{Kamb2024AnAT,Somepalli2022DiffusionAO} show that diffusion samples can behave as local combinations of training examples, while \citep{Aithal2024UnderstandingHI,Deschenaux2024GoingBC,ChandranC2025LaplacianSS} demonstrate that diffusion models can interpolate between modes of the training distribution.

-Although diffusion models can generate unseen samples by implicitly interpolating and composing images from training dataset, there is no guarantee on the quality of those samples.
-When the quality of those unseen sample is good, we say diffusion model generalizes \citep{Kamb2024AnAT,Somepalli2022DiffusionAO}.
-While when the quality of those unseen sample is bad, we say diffusion model hallucinates \citep{Deschenaux2024GoingBC,ChandranC2025LaplacianSS}.